Implicit Bias in Deep Linear Discriminant Analysis: Literature Review

 \section{Literature Review}

 Implicit Bias, as previously mentioned, is one of the main hypothesis try to explain models’ good generalization performance, assuming there exists an implicit inclination of the model that select features.
 Understanding them better could lead more mathematical rigorous design to the loss function, and further imply the future improvement of model structures.
 As the left subplot show in figure.\ref{fig:1}, the gradient decent have an inclination that lead a same solution.
 Instead of using the traditional method to direct discuss its bound and convergence, the Implicit Bias provides another framework to analyze the reasons causing it in terms of the dynamics between features that tend to be bound by a constraint.
-Just as the right subplot illustrates, the deeply learned features repel each other and unfold from the origin,which makes a regular tetrahedron.
+Just as the right subplot illustrates,Equiangular Tight Frame (ETF) are a phenomenon that vectors that are distribute even with identical angles between each vectors \cite{collapse}, this feature collapse is explicitly design in DeepLDA formulas, the deeply learned features repel each other and unfold from the origin,which makes a regular tetrahedron.

 As for discussing the implicit regularization in logistic functions, the most famous research is Daniel Soudry’s work in 2018, finding that the weight vector is approaching infinity while still approximating the direction of $||\cdot||_{2}$ norm \cite{Cross1}.
 This result explains why the generalization performance still improves even after the loss function becomes stable in classification tasks.
-After a while, the conclusion from Ziwei Ji and Matus Telgarsky discover for logistic-type loss functions, the gradient descent would lead to self-alignment between the weights of each layer.
+After a while, the conclusion from Ziwei Ji and Matus Telgarsky discover for logistic-type loss functions\cite{selfAlign}, the gradient descent would lead to self-alignment between the weights of each layer.
 The square loss is the most common type of loss function, hence it gets analyzed earlier.
-Suriya Gunasekar’s group focuses on matrix decomposition,and accidentally got the result that certain initialization could lead model weights to low-rank\cite{Square1}.
+Suriya Gunasekar’s group focuses on matrix decomposition,and discovered that certain initialization could lead model weights to low-rank\cite{Square1}.
 Just in next year, the same Suriya Gunasekar find the square loss in CNN with a stride would trigger sparsity in domain frequency\cite{Square2}.